terascope/teraslice/docs/k8s-clustering.md

 [Kubernetes Resource docs](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)
 for further details on how Kubernetes interprets these values.

-## Node Affinity by Labels
+## Node Affinity by Targets

-If you need the workers (and execution controller) of your job to execute on specific set of nodes, you can use the Teraslice `node_labels` property on your job.
-You can specify one or more labels that will use [Kubernetes Node Affinity]( https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to force nodes onto specific nodes.
-The labels specified here will be required using `requiredDuringSchedulingIgnoredDuringExecution`.
+If you need the workers (and execution controller) of your job to execute on specific set of nodes, you can use the Teraslice `targets` property on your job.
+You can specify one or more targets that will use [Kubernetes Node Affinity]( https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to force nodes onto specific nodes.
+The targets specified here will be required using `requiredDuringSchedulingIgnoredDuringExecution`.

 ```
-"node_labels": [
+"targets": [
     {"key": "zone", "value": "west"}
 ],
 ```

-For each `node_label` you specify, there will be a corresponding Kubernetes constraint, like the one shown below, added to your workers.
+For each entry in `targets` you provide, there will be a corresponding Kubernetes constraint, like the one shown below, added to your workers.

 ```
         nodeSelectorTerms: